StarPilot-Docs/docs/docs/faq.md

 6. If your error is cleared, you are done.
 If the error is still present, go back to step 1.
 This can take 6 or more tries.

+## Controls Mismatch

+How do I clear the "Controls Mismatch" error?

+1. Turn car off
+2. Wait 5 seconds
+3. Turn car on

 ## Upload Route Logs

 How do I upload route logs for troubleshooting?